|HOME||PLANTINGS||ABOUT||ADMINISTRATORS||THE PAST||THE FUTURE||ARCHIVE ACCESS|

 The Cary Tree Archive dedicated roughly half an acre for a Pollinator Garden built under the direction of Dr. Richard Carroll.
-The gardenwork began in July, 2020, when 3,000 square feet was covered by opaque plastic.
+The gardenwork began in July, 2020, when about 3,000 square feet was covered by opaque plastic.
 For seven weeks the sun scorched the grass and weeds.
-In September, the dead and cooked grass and weeds were ground up and mixed with the soil, which was then amended and mulched.
+In September, the dead and cooked grass and weeds were ground up and mixed with the soil, which was then amended with compost and mulched.
 On Sunday, September 27, these volunteers planted locally-sourced, native perennial flowers and bushes.